theevocater/tumblrposts/install_ruby_idiots/installing_ruby_for_idiots.markdown

     $ sudo ./install.sh

 Super simple and it installs everything in /usr/local.
-If you would rather install it somewhere else just run
+If you would rather install it somewhere else just run the following *before* running ./install.sh

     $ export $PREFIX="/where/you/want"

-*before* running ./install.sh

 #### Install some rubies

-Now that we have ruby build, let us install a ruby.
+Now that we have ruby-build, let us install a ruby.

     $ ruby-build --definitions

-gives us a list of all the rubies ruby-build knows about.
-I happened to need ruby 1.9.2 so I went with 1.9.2-p320
+That gives us a list of all the rubies ruby-build knows about.
+I happened to need ruby 1.9.2 so let's install that and the latest ruby-2.

-The first argument is just the version you want copied exactly from the --definitions list.
+The first argument is just the version you want as it appears exactly in the --definitions list.
 The second argument is the dir to install ruby in. chruby recommends you install things at /opt/rubies but I like to keep things in my homedir on my laptop.
+Where you install ruby isn't super important, chruby just has to know where they are.

-Tip: chruby can understand some short hand if you follow the pattern of rubytype-version-patchlevel in your install like I did.
+_Tip_: chruby can understand some short hand if you follow the pattern of rubytype-version-patchlevel in your install directory like I do.

     $ ruby-build 1.9.2-p320 ~/.rubies/ruby-1.9.2-p320
     $ ruby-build 2.0.0-p195 ~/.rubies/ruby-2.0.0-p195